purescript/spago/README.md

 Users of other editors, e.g. vim, emacs, etc., can make use of the underlying [LSP plugin](purescript-language-server).

-If you want a very simple drop in replacement for `spago test --watch`, you can use a general purpose tool such as [watchexec](watchexec).
+If you want a very simple drop in replacement for `spago test --watch`, you can use a general purpose tool such as [watchexec]:
-Example:
 ```console
 watchexec -e purs,js,yaml -- spago test
 ```